Dates for the Next Sacramental Preparation Classes:

 Click on the icon below to download the Sacramental Prep Registration Form.

-Congratulation to all those who made their 1st Holy Communion of May 7th, 2017.
+Congratulations to all those who made their 1st Holy Communion on May 6th, 2018.

 RECEIVING FIRST COMMUNION TODAY